tlothering/SOLISGaming/README.md

 - This repository serves as a centralized location for storing, versioning, and maintaining configuration files for the SOLIS Gaming Cluster.
 It ensures consistency, easy collaboration, and quick recovery of server configurations when needed.

 🔄 Usage Guidelines
-- This repo is free to use, without attribution - you're welcone :D.
+- This repo is free to use, without attribution - you're welcome 😊.

 🚀 Current Hosted Games
 - ARK: Survival Evolved